klmcwhirter/explore_python/README.md

 pdm test --run-slowest # be prepared to wait 5 mins or so
 ```

+## Concurrency Testing of python3.13t

+I put together a simple test of the NoGIL behavior compiled into the experimental python3.13t executable.

+The test plan and results can be found at[concurrent](./concurrent/).

 ## Jupyter notebooks

 In the [jupyter](./jupyter/) dir there are several notebooks I have used to explore sympy.